 Given the importance to the lives of the children involved in the case, and the potential impact to the children years down the road, the Private Mediation option is what my office most often recommends.
 And because the mediation process is so important to the eventual outcome in the custody case, my office can fully prepare any client for FCS or Private Mediation in advance of the first mediation appointment to ensure that the client understands what mediation is, how to approach each issue in the case, and generally normalize the client’s expectations regarding this important and potentially life altering process.

-Contact Us for a Complimentary Consultation of your California Divorce or Dissolution Action by calling our Sacramento office at 916-851-1900 or emailing Family Law attorney, Neil Forester, Certified Family Law Specialist* & Head of Goyette & Associates Family Law Division.
+Contact Us for a Complimentary Intake Interview regarding your California Divorce or Dissolution Action by calling our Sacramento office at 916-851-1900 or emailing Family Law attorney, Neil Forester, Certified Family Law Specialist* & Head of Goyette & Associates Family Law Division.

 * Certified Family Law Specialist – California Board of Legal Specialization